 Ellen Jones is a senior runner who competes in distances from 100 metres through to endurance distances.
-Following success in the 2012 Florida State senior games she is now eligible to compete in the Senior National Competition in four separate events.
+Following success in the 2012 Florida State senior games she became eligible to compete in the Senior National Competition in four separate events.

 Ellen started running aged 28 although was not as enthusiastic then because of the climate she lived in and the low profile women’s running had in 1980.
 She returned to it in 2004 in her early 50s.

 - Six Golds in 2014 State Senior athletics games

 - Placings in 42 racesof 5 km or more

 By this time she had turned vegan.
 Her sister was diagnosed with breast cancer for the second time and Ellen had suffered a serious diet-related colon blockage, so in 1980 she made the neccesary changes.
 All her adult relatives had serious health issues, which included breast cancer affecting her mother, both sisters and aunt.
 As a reporter she’d seen some horrific animal abuse, so the change was welcome to her.

 Since starting running she has acheived a placing in her age group in 42 races.

 However, Ellen feels more effective over shorter distances and despite 30 top three placings in 5k and 10k races, she has been competing at the shorter distances.

 In 2013 she competed in the USA Nationals and was placed in the top 20 in four events (100m, 200m, 400m and 1500m), including 7th in the 1500 metres (read more here).

 Placings in Florida mean she has achieved the unusual distinction of national qualification in the 100, 200, 400 and 1500 metres events.
 Despite competing in four events, her recovery was excellent.
 In 2014 she competed in the Florida games and took part in the 50m, 100m, 200m, 400m, 800m and 1500m.
 Despite taking on all events she did well in each – and took all six Golds (read more here).